Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 All other functionality, such as reward selling, upgradability, etc., is up to the strategist to determine what best fits their vision.
 Due to the ability of strategies to stand alone from a Vault, it is expected and encouraged for strategists to experiment with more complex, risky, or previously unfeasible Strategies.

 ### FYI
-NOTE: The only default global variables from the BaseTokenizedStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.
-If other global variables are needed for your specific strategy, you can use the `TokenizedStrategy` variable to quickly retrieve any other needed variables, such as `totalAssets`, `totalDebt`, `isShutdown` etc.

-Example:

-    require(!TokenizedStrategy.isShutdown(), "strategy is shutdown");
+The Tokenized Strategy contract manually track totalAssets using totalIdle and totalDebt.
+Meaning any functions that change the balance of loose and deployed asset should go through or end with one of the core functions such as report or tend so that the balances will be updated to the correct amounts and withdraws can still function.

-NOTE: Writing to a strategy's default global storage state internally post-deployment is impossible.
+**NOTE**: Writing to a strategy's default global storage state internally post-deployment is impossible.
 You must make external calls from the `management` address to configure any desired variables.

-To include permissioned functions such as extra setters, the two modifiers of `onlyManagement` and `onlyManagementAndKeepers` are available by default.
+To include extra permissioned functions such as setters, there are modifiers for `onlyManagement`, `onlyKeepers` and `onlyEmergencyAuthorized` available by default.

 The symbol used for each tokenized Strategy is set automatically with a standardized approach based on the `asset`'s symbol.
 Strategists should use the `name` parameter in the constructor for a unique and descriptive name that encapsulates their specific Strategy.